mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 Below is a simple example that gives an quick overview of how MLflow LLM evaluation works.
 The example builds a simple question-answering model by wrapping "openai/gpt-4" with custom prompt.
 You can paste it to your IPython or local editor and execute it, and install missing dependencies as prompted.
-Running the code requires OpenAI API key, if you don't have an OpenAI key, you can set it up [here](https://platform.openai.com/account/api-keys).
+Running the code requires OpenAI API key, if you don't have an OpenAI key, you can set it up by following the `OpenAI guide <https://platform.openai.com/account/api-keys>`_.

 .. code-block:: shell